 Directions: Warm the oil.
 Shake well to agitate contents.
 Apply to the skin and allow the scent to develop.

-Ingredients: Myrrh, Cinnamon, Almond Oil, Grapeseed Oil
+Ingredients: Myrrh, Cinnamon, Castor Oil, Grapeseed Oil